MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/debug-background-process.md

 ---
-title: Debug background processes
+title: Debug background processes v4
 author: surbhigupta
-description: In this module, learn how Visual Studio Code and Teams Toolkit work during local debug process.
+description: In this module, learn how Visual Studio Code and Teams Toolkit work during local debug process v4.
 Also learn how to register and configure your Teams app. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/03/2022
 ---

-# Debug background process
+# Debug background process v4

 The local debug process involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in Microsoft Visual Studio Code.
 The Visual Studio Code launches the debuggers, and Microsoft Edge or Google Chrome launches a new browser instance.